nodejs/node/doc/api/single-executable-applications.md

 Node.js supports the creation of [single executable applications][] by allowing the injection of a JavaScript file into the `node` binary.
 During start up, the program checks if anything has been injected.
-If the script is found, it executes its contents, otherwise it operates like plain Node.js.
+If the script is found, it executes its contents.
+Otherwise it operates like plain Node.js.

 A bundled JavaScript file can be turned into a single executable application with any tool which can inject resources into the `node` binary.